 “There are a lot of not-so-good coaches in this world.
 I’ve learned this through stories and my own experience.
 And I think there is this preconceived notion that coaching is just x’s and o’s.
 But what a lot of people don’t know, is that it is A LOT more than that.
 So, what gets me excited about my role with coach development is that I get to help young people develop into great coaches who get the bigger picture.”

-To help her students understand the ‘people side’ of coaching, Kinzee uses Athlete Assessments’ CoachDISC as part of her syllabus, this means; students complete a 12-minute online survey to generate their unique CoachDISC profile.
+To help her students understand the ‘people side’ of coaching, Kinzee uses Athlete Assessments’ CoachDISC Profile as part of her syllabus.
+This means students complete a 12-minute online survey to generate their unique CoachDISC Profile report.
 Each profile provides students with a fundamental awareness of their own natural coaching style, an insight into their strengths and limitations and knowledge of their areas for improvement.
 Profiles also detail the pace each individual prefers to tackle tasks, the way they build relationships, communicate, deal with challenges and information about environments they naturally thrive in.
 Importantly, each profile delivers an insight into what the individual is likely to do under stress, giving them time to develop strategies which counteract these tendencies.